Frank Gagliano: The New Jersey-New York Track Club

 After moving back to New York in 2009, Coach Gagliano soon after began working with Erin Donohue once again.
 Come 2010 more local athletes slowly began to join and a team had organically formed once again under Gags.
 2011 was highlighted by Delilah DiCrescenzo's qualification for the World Championships in the 3000m Steeplechase.
 Mike Rutt finished sixth in the 800 at the 2012 World Indoor Championships.
 In 2012, Julie Culley's victory at the Olympic Trials to make the London Games for the 5000m.
 In 2013, Ashley Higginson, finished second at the US Championships in the steeplechase to qualify for the World Championships.
 And in 2015 Nicole Tully would win the US Championships over 5000m.
 Donn Cabral placed third in the 3000m steeplechase to qualify for the 2016 Olympic Games.

-Following the 2016 Olympic Trials, the club moved from New Jersey to Westchester, NY, and signed a sponsorship agreement with Hoka One One.
+Following the 2016 Olympic Trials, the club moved from New Jersey to Westchester, New York, and signed a sponsorship agreement with Hoka One One.
 In 2018, the club set a World Indoor Record for 4 × 800 m at Boston University with a time of 7:11.30 with a team composed of Joe McAsey, Kyle Merber, Chris Giesting and Jesse Garn.
 In 2019, Johnny Gregorek ran 3:49.98 for the 1 mile, the second fastest American all-time indoors.

 In 2020, Hoka One One ended its partnership with the New Jersey-New York Track Club.
 Gagliano remains coach of the club.